 Perhaps the most inexcusable and overly-used explanation for software implementation delays is the lack of universally-accepted methods for measuring the various components of a given project.
 The Baton Method allows participants to not just break down a project into a manageable set of tasks, inter-dependancies, deadlines and assignees and assignors.
 It also provides transparent tracking mechanisms for all to see where the delays occur, and which team members and downstream deliverables are impacted by the delays.
 Using the Baton Method, those managing multiple projects can see problems in the aggregate and provide insights into how to possibly avoid similar delays in the future.
 The ability to repeatedly measure multiple aspects of a software implementation project also lets teams set new metrics for future customer engagements and thus set better expectations for those tasks that take more time or resources than originally expected.

-Instead of drafting a wrap-up for this edition of the Baton Method, we'll again invite you to email us email@example.com and share your thoughts on ways for the industry to improve software implementations.
+Instead of drafting a wrap-up for this edition of the Baton Method, we’ll again invite you to email us firstname.lastname@example.org and share your thoughts on ways for the industry to improve software implementations.
 Too busy to write to us today?
 No rush.
-We're not done.
-After all...there is no finish line.
+We’re far from done.
+After all…there is no finish line.